battlejesus/meteor-tracersplus-addon/README.md

+# This is a open source addon for Meteor Client.

 ## Enhanced Tracers

 This feature updates the original `Tracers` module by resolving target identification issues and adding new filtering options.